Cooked down to a caramelized, silky spread, Maple Pumpkin Butter adds the cozy flavors of fall to your meals with one smear or dollop!

 - Spread a little on a square of dark chocolate

-- Use as a dip for apples and pears
+- Use as a dip for apples, pears, or crackers

 - Prep Time: 5 minutes